chavarera/PythonScript/Module/os/BasicOfOsModule.md

 - makedirs() is the super version of mkdir()
 - It is used to create a leaf directory.
-- If folder is already exists it will gives an error.
+- If the folder already exists it will give an error.
-- If parent directory is not avialable makedirs() function create a parent directory.
+- If parent directory is not available makedirs() function creates a parent directory.

 Syntax:
 ```python